Snap matchlock: Description

 In Japan the first documented introduction of the matchlock which became known as the tanegashima was through the Portuguese in 1543.
 The tanegashima seems to have been based on snap matchlocks that were produced in the armory of Goa in Portuguese India, which was captured by Portugal in 1510.
-There were 2 different lock mechanisms used in Indo-Portuguese matchlock guns.
-One has single leaf mainspring of the Lusitanian gun prototypes, which can be found in Ceylon, Malay peninsula, Sumatra, and Vietnam, and the other has V-shaped mainspring, can be found in Java, Bali, China, Japan, and Korea.
+There were two different lock mechanisms used in Indo-Portuguese matchlock guns.
+One has a single leaf mainspring of the Lusitanian gun prototypes, which can be found in Ceylon, the Malay peninsula, Sumatra, and Vietnam, and the other has a V-shaped mainspring, and can be found in Java, Bali, China, Japan, and Korea.